ESOF-423/FireBindex/docs/UserDocumentation.md

 - Open a new web browser and navigate to [Bindex.tk](Bindex.tk)
 - You should see a list of events happening at the Belgrade Senior Center
-- Choose the event you would like to sign in to and click the **Sign in to Event** button on the right
+- Choose the event you would like to sign in to and click the **Sign in to Event** button
 - You should now see two fields where you can enter your first and last name
 - Enter your first and last name (this is not case sensitive) and click the **Check In** button